awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-getting-started.md

 |  At any time, you can [ evaluate organization\-wide compliance](https://docs.aws.amazon.com/ARG/latest/userguide/tag-policies-arg-evaluating-org-wide-compliance.html)\.  |  The organization's management account\.¹  |  [Resource Groups](https://console.aws.amazon.com/resource-groups/)  |

 ¹ You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's management account\.

-If you're using the AWS Command Line Interface, the complete process and examples are described in [Using tag policies in the AWS CLI](tag-policy-cli.md)\.

 ## Expanding use of tag policies<a name="getting-started-more-advanced"></a>